Chakru/EuropeanFootball/README.md

 # European Soccer Game Analysis

-A structured SQL Server project built to explore and analyse the European Soccer Database.
-This repository documents the full journey: from data migration to deep analytical queries, all inside Microsoft SQL Server.
+A structured, SQL analytical project built using Microsoft SQL Server.
+This repository documents an end-to-end journey: from dataset migration and validation to deep relational and analytical SQL.

 ---